sajjadh47/advanced-category-and-custom-taxonomy-image/readme.txt

 = 1.0.5 =
 * Minor Update.. now tax template tag won't be visible if no image is added = 1.0.4 =
-* Minor Update.. updated for tranlations ready..
+* Minor Update.. updated for translations ready..
 = 1.0.3 =
 * Minor Update.. tested for latest wp compatibility..
 = 1.0.2 =